dileepmenon/Particle_Methods/README.md

 (operator splitting).
 That is, each time step is split into separate convection and diffusion steps.
-The convection step is carried out by imposing the boundary conditions using the vortex panel method and then integrating using the Range Kutta second order integrator.
+The convection step is carried out by imposing the boundary conditions using the vortex panel method and then integrating using the Runge-Kutta second order integrator.
 The diffusion step is carried out using the Random Vortex Method (RVM).
-The simulation tries to satisfy the no-slip conditions by placing vortex blobs of the appropriate strength over each panel
+The simulation tries to satisfy the no-slip conditions by placing vortex blobs of the appropriate strength over each panel.

 The following algorithm has been used for each iteration in the